A somber feel at D.C. protest on day of George Floyd’s funeral

 “For such a time as this little brother, we’re here, we’re in it,” Abdullah said she told the man.
 “In 2020, the world needs us.”

-As property managers, Shonda Smith and her colleague Sara Pray have been dealing with the aftermath of protests and looting in recent days, such as broken glass storefronts.
-On Tuesday they walked from work nearby to see the BLACK LIVES MATTER lettering painted on 16th Street by the city and the signs on the fence.
+As property managers, Shonda Smith and her colleague Sara Pray have recently been dealing with the aftermath of protests and looting, such as broken glass storefronts.
+On Tuesday, they walked from work nearby to see the BLACK LIVES MATTER lettering painted on 16th Street by the city and the signs on the fence.

 It was incredibly moving, Smith said, to see the collage of protest posters covering the black metal fence caging in the White House.